It’s not very often I get meta about blogging this blog, but indulge me for one New Year’s Eve post.

 I also hope Punk II might rectify my greatest regret: I got way too distracted by shiny new releases, and never covered enough of the classics, nor of the world of traditional philately, with its exhibitions and auctions and stuff.
 For, despite the impudence, I was never about tearing this house down.
 I just wanted to build an annex for the kids to play in.
 (And with the exception of this post, Punk’s already dialled back on the swearing lately.
 Did you notice?
 Cute gimmick.
 Lazy writing.)

 I want to mention that even before this handover was on the cards, the collective had mapped out a few pipe dreams for the blog, so if they ever show up, be assured that I was totally into ideas like a bit of ad space and a retail wing and T-shirts, and it won’t just be the new guy ruining everything.
 If this blog could one day pay for itself as a full-time gig for the resident Punk, then it could only be good for the hobby, and any tweaks towards that end will be totally OK by me.

 Thank you so much for your support over the last three years, whether in the form of readership, comments, shares, social media interaction, or – my favorite – vile personal abuse (hello Internet!
 Love you x).
 Whether you’re a casual passer-by, a half-hearted hobbyist, or a devoted philatelist, I wish you all the very best for the coming year and for the duration of the path you carve for yourself in this hobby of quiet renegades.

 Now I’m off to wherever the hell Wallis and Futuna is.
+That looks enticing.

 Love, old Punk xx